ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/fees.md

 Technically, yes; but in fact, no.

-Validators receive a small fee for processing transactions, and charging higher commissions will lead to a decrease in the number of transactions which will make the validating process less beneficial.
+Validators receive a small fee for processing transactions, and charging higher commissions would lead to a decrease in the number of transactions, making the validating process less beneficial.

-### How to calculate fees?
+### How are fees calculated?

 Fees on TON are difficult to calculate in advance, as their amount depends on transaction run time, account status, message content and size, blockchain network settings, and a number of other variables that cannot be calculated until the transaction is sent.

 That is why even NFT marketplaces usually take an extra amount of TON (_~1 TON_) and return (_`1 - transaction_fee`_) later.

 :::info
-Each contract should check incoming messages for the amount of TONs attached to ensure they are enough to cover the fees.
+Each contract should check incoming messages for the amount of TON attached to ensure it is enough to cover the fees.

 Check the [low-level fees overview](/v3/documentation/smart-contracts/transaction-fees/fees-low-level) to learn more about the formulas for calculating commissions and [fees calculation](/v3/guidelines/smart-contracts/fee-calculation) to learn how to calculate fees in FunC contracts using the new TVM opcodes.
 :::